increpare/slab-markup/README.md

 	ding:bat
 ```

-to parse it, just do
+To parse it, just do:

 ```
 var slab = require("./js/slab")